Grossmont High School Advanced Placement and College Preparatory US History

 Colonial Society and Dress

 Click below to discover Colonial American life on the Colonial Williamsburg Site!
 Manners and clothes maketh the colonist!
-Investigate what items of clothing were part of everyday life by clicking "Historical Threads"; dress different members of Colonial society by clicking on "Dressing the Part"; and explore any part of Colonial society by clicking on "Life in Colonial Society."
-This feature seems to have been removed for the time being.
-I hope it soon returns!
+Investigate what items of clothing were part of everyday life by clicking on "Dressing the Part," below.
+This becomes harder to find each year.
+Also, the activity would be more inclusive and effective if they would demonstrate indentured servants and poor whites.

 There is a mystery afoot!
 Big changes are occuring in New England, as the region leaves the 17th century and enters the 18th.
 Can you use the clues to determine what is happening?
 Read the document clues provided, try and link this evidence, and explain the changes you see taking place.
 Click below to explore the changes occuring in New England and Boston as the 17th century turns to the 18th.